Lenty/SLiCAP_python/docs/userguide/instruction.rst

 Define the simulation type
 --------------------------

 SLiCAP can perform symbolic and numeric analyis.
-The *simType* attribute of an instruction tells SLiCAP which method to use.
+The `simType <../reference/SLiCAPinstruction.html#SLiCAP.SLiCAPinstruction.SLiCAPinstruction.instruction.simType>`_ attribute of an instruction tells SLiCAP which method to use.
 However, in most cases, SLiCAP uses symbolic methods, even if the data is numerical.
 If the simulation type has been set to *numeric*, parameter values are recursively substituted into the circuit element expressions.

-The simulation type can be set with the method **SLiCAPinstruction.instruction.setSimType(*args)**.
+The simulation type can be set with the `instruction.setSymType() <../reference/SLiCAPinstruction.html#SLiCAP.SLiCAPinstruction.SLiCAPinstruction.instruction.setSimType>`_ method.

 .. code-block:: python